martynapanek/Dydaktyka/REMA/2014-2015/handouts/Mixed_Models_Intro.md

 6. Pinheiro JC, Bates DM (2000).
 Mixed-Effects Models in S and S-Plus.
 Springer.
 ISBN 0-387-98957-0.
 7. Burzykowski, T. (2013).
 Linear mixed-effects models using R: a step-by-step approach.
 Springer Science & Business Media.
+8. Gelman, A. (2005).
+Analysis of variance—why it is more important than ever.
+The Annals of Statistics, 33(1), 1-53.